opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

     :param nthreads: Number of threads used by OpenCV.

 The function sets the number of threads used by OpenCV in parallel OpenMP regions.
-If ``nthreads=0`` , the function uses the default number of threads that is usually equal to the number of the processing cores.
+If ``nthreads=0`` , the function uses the default number of threads that is usually equal to the number of the logical cores.

 .. seealso::
    :ocv:func:`getNumThreads`,